Tampa Fly Fishing

 Poling the skiff in search of tarpon is the other method.
 I will actively pole a flat or series of flats looking for tarpon cruising or rolling.
 The advantage here is you will sometimes find tarpon you otherwise wouldn’t have seen.
 It also tends to be more interesting and keeps you focused.
 The downside to hunting for tarpon while poling is shots develop quickly.
 The boat is moving, the fish are moving, and everything develops at a good clip.
 This is where being a good caster comes in handy.
 You need to be able to present the fly quickly in this case.

 Tampa Fly Fishing Guide

-If you are interested in booking a Tampa fly fishing charter I am the guide for you.
+If you are interested in Tampa fly fishing, I am the guide for you.
 No one loves it more.
 I eat, sleep and breathe fly fishing.
 When I go fishing by myself or with friends, you will find a fly rod in my hands.
-I can share my passion, enthusiasm, and knowledge with you on your Tampa fly fishing trip.
+I can share my passion, enthusiasm, and knowledge with you on Tampa Bay fly fishing.
 If you are new to saltwater fly fishing, practice your casting before your trip.
 Learning to double haul will improve your chances of success on the flats more than anything.
 It minimizes false cast and cuts through the wind.
 In most areas you can book a lesson with a casting instructor and polish up your cast.
 I have a series of youtube videos that also explains some important casting concepts that I will be happy to share with you as well.
 Feel free to contact me with any questions about Tampa fly fishing.